stlab/better-code/better-code/src/chapter-3-errors.md

 ## How to Handle Bugs

-The best strategy is to stop the program before any more damage is done and generate a crash report or debuggable image that captures as much information as is available about the state of the program, so there's a chance of fixing the bug.
+When a bug is detected, the best strategy is to stop the program before more damage is done to data and generate a crash report or debuggable image that captures as much information as is available about the state of the program so there's a chance of fixing it.

 Many people have a hard time accepting the idea of voluntarily terminating, but let's face it: bug detection isn't the only reason